On the fractional relaxation equation with Scarpi derivative: Abstract

 \section{Abstract}

 In this article we solve the Cauchy problem for the relaxation equation posed in a framework of variable order fractional calculus.
-Thus, we solve the relaxation equation in, what seems to be, the most general case.
-After introducing some general mathematical theory we establish concepts of Scarpi derivative and transition functions which make essentials of our problem.
-Next, we completely solve our initial value problem for an arbitrary transition function, and we calculate the solution in the case of an exponential-type transition function, as well as in the case of a Mittag-Leffler transition.
+After introducing some general mathematical theory we establish concepts of Scarpi derivative and transition functions which represent the essentials of our problem.
+Next, we provide an integral representation for the solution of our initial value problem where the transition function is chosen arbitrary.
+After that, we find an integral representation in several special cases in which we choose the transition function concretely.
+Finally, we give some numerical insights which prove our theoretical results.

 \textit{$2020$ Math.
 Subj.
 Class:} 34A08, 34K37, 26A33, 34C26, 44A15.

 \textit{Keywords and phrases:} fractional calculus, Scarpi derivative, relaxation equation.